 Removes rows with a duplicate value in a given column

 The base functionality of this step is easy to grasp - remove duplicates.
 To do that, you need to specify the column that should be used to determine if any rows are duplicates of each other.
-If you need to use multiple rows, try using a Column Merge first to create a column that contains many values, and dedupe on that.
+If you need to use multiple rows, try using a Combine columns step first to create a column that contains many values, and dedupe on that.

 By default, the step keeps 1 of every unique value from the key column found (including blanks!).
 But you can elect to keep more duplicates if needed.

 Okay, you know your data has duplicates in a certain column, but you actually want to keep some of those other values.
 You may just need them to be in one row.
 Click the option to Merge Duplicates.
 Now, you can select which columns to merge together during the deduping process.